techidaily/site-unlock-android/source/_posts/the-top-5-android-apps-that-use-fingerprint-sensor-to-lock-your-apps-on-google-pixel-7a-by-drfone-android.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://youtube-web.techidaily.com/ed-exploring-the-world-through-your-camera-lens-a-beginners-roadmap-for-success-for-2024/"><u>[Updated] Exploring the World Through Your Camera Lens A Beginner's Roadmap for Success for 2024</u></a></li>
+<li><a href="https://fox-hovers.techidaily.com/new-2024-approved-ultimate-guide-to-chose-the-best-live-platform/"><u>[New] 2024 Approved Ultimate Guide to Chose the Best Live Platform</u></a></li>
-<li><a href="https://facebook-video-content.techidaily.com/updated-mastering-the-art-of-watermarking-on-facebook-for-2024/"><u>[Updated] Mastering the Art of Watermarking on Facebook for 2024</u></a></li>
+<li><a href="https://facebook-video-content.techidaily.com/new-in-2024-from-good-to-great-elevating-your-ads-facebook-impact/"><u>[New] In 2024, From Good to Great Elevating Your Ads' Facebook Impact</u></a></li>
-<li><a href="https://desktop-recording.techidaily.com/beyondbaselinecameras-whats-upnext-for-2024/"><u>BeyondBaselineCameras What's UpNext for 2024</u></a></li>
+<li><a href="https://screen-video-capture.techidaily.com/updated-2024-approved-elevating-sims-4-chronicles-advanced-techniques-for-precise-game-recording/"><u>[Updated] 2024 Approved Elevating Sims 4 Chronicles Advanced Techniques for Precise Game Recording</u></a></li>
-<li><a href="https://tiktok-video-recordings.techidaily.com/discover-amazons-best-the-hottest-tiktok-items-you-must-know-for-2024/"><u>Discover Amazon's Best The Hottest TikTok Items You Must Know for 2024</u></a></li>
+<li><a href="https://techno-recovery.techidaily.com/connect-and-control-the-best-methods-to-pair-a-chromecast-remote-with-ease/"><u>Connect and Control: The Best Methods to Pair a Chromecast Remote with Ease</u></a></li>
-<li><a href="https://fox-web3.techidaily.com/erfahrene-datensicherung-fur-apple-gerate-externer-speicher-und-mac-kompatibilitat/"><u>Erfahrene Datensicherung Für Apple Geräte - Externer Speicher Und Mac Kompatibilität</u></a></li>
+<li><a href="https://facebook-video-content.techidaily.com/designing-impactful-social-media-fb-ads/"><u>Designing Impactful Social Media FB Ads</u></a></li>
-<li><a href="https://hardware-tips.techidaily.com/guide-setting-up-your-input-devices-on-android-mouse-keyboard-and-controllers/"><u>Guide: Setting Up Your Input Devices on Android – Mouse, Keyboard & Controllers</u></a></li>
+<li><a href="https://buynow-tips.techidaily.com/discover-the-ultimate-7-destinations-for-free-movie-teasers-online/"><u>Discover the Ultimate 7 Destinations for Free Movie Teasers Online</u></a></li>
-<li><a href="https://fix-guide.techidaily.com/how-to-restore-a-bricked-google-pixel-fold-back-to-operation-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How To Restore a Bricked Google Pixel Fold Back to Operation | Dr.fone</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-6-proven-ways-to-unlock-honor-play-8t-phone-when-you-forget-the-password-by-drfone-android/"><u>In 2024, 6 Proven Ways to Unlock Honor Play 8T Phone When You Forget the Password</u></a></li>
-<li><a href="https://ios-unlock.techidaily.com/how-to-unlock-iphone-6-plus-without-swiping-up-6-ways-by-drfone-ios/"><u>How To Unlock iPhone 6 Plus Without Swiping Up?
-6 Ways</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-a-perfect-guide-to-remove-or-disable-google-smart-lock-on-honor-90-by-drfone-android/"><u>In 2024, A Perfect Guide To Remove or Disable Google Smart Lock On Honor 90</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-complete-review-and-guide-to-techeligible-frp-bypass-and-more-for-honor-70-lite-5g-by-drfone-android/"><u>In 2024, Complete Review & Guide to Techeligible FRP Bypass and More For Honor 70 Lite 5G</u></a></li>
+<li><a href="https://review-topics.techidaily.com/in-2024-how-to-fix-my-motorola-edge-2023-location-is-wrong-drfone-by-drfone-virtual-android/"><u>In 2024, How to Fix My Motorola Edge 2023 Location Is Wrong | Dr.fone</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-change-honor-play-7t-lock-screen-password-by-drfone-android/"><u>In 2024, How To Change Honor Play 7T Lock Screen Password?</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-show-wi-fi-password-on-honor-magic-6-lite-by-drfone-android/"><u>In 2024, How to Show Wi-Fi Password on Honor Magic 6 Lite</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-unlock-honor-x50i-pattern-lock-if-forgotten-6-ways-by-drfone-android/"><u>In 2024, How to Unlock Honor X50i Pattern Lock if Forgotten?
-6 Ways</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-unlock-honor-90-phone-password-without-factory-reset-by-drfone-android/"><u>In 2024, How to Unlock Honor 90 Phone Password Without Factory Reset?</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-use-google-assistant-on-your-lock-screen-of-tecno-pova-6-pro-5g-phone-by-drfone-android/"><u>In 2024, How to Use Google Assistant on Your Lock Screen Of Tecno Pova 6 Pro 5G Phone</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/in-2024-looking-for-a-location-changer-on-itel-p55plus-look-no-further-drfone-by-drfone-virtual-android/"><u>In 2024, Looking For A Location Changer On Itel P55+?
+Look No Further | Dr.fone</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-still-using-pattern-locks-with-honor-play-40c-tips-tricks-and-helpful-advice-by-drfone-android/"><u>In 2024, Still Using Pattern Locks with Honor Play 40C?
-Tips, Tricks and Helpful Advice</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-pattern-locks-are-unsafe-secure-your-honor-play-40c-phone-now-with-these-tips-by-drfone-android/"><u>In 2024, Pattern Locks Are Unsafe Secure Your Honor Play 40C Phone Now with These Tips</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/in-2024-top-4-sim-location-trackers-to-easily-find-your-lost-tecno-device-by-drfone-android/"><u>In 2024, Top 4 SIM Location Trackers To Easily Find Your Lost Tecno Device</u></a></li>
+<li><a href="https://extra-approaches.techidaily.com/in-2024-spellbinding-tones-validity-of-the-vocal-transformation-app-questioned-check-out-more/"><u>In 2024, Spellbinding Tones Validity of the Vocal Transformation App Questioned - Check Out More</u></a></li>
-<li><a href="https://os-tips.techidaily.com/troubleshooting-failed-passwords-on-your-apple-devices-solutions-for-macbooks-and-imac/"><u>Troubleshooting Failed Passwords on Your Apple Devices: Solutions for MacBooks and iMac</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/tips-and-tricks-for-setting-up-your-google-phone-pattern-lock-by-drfone-android/"><u>Tips and Tricks for Setting Up your Google Phone Pattern Lock</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/unlock-your-honor-x8b-phone-with-ease-the-3-best-lock-screen-removal-tools-by-drfone-android/"><u>Unlock Your Honor X8b Phone with Ease The 3 Best Lock Screen Removal Tools</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/tips-and-tricks-for-setting-up-your-honor-play-7t-phone-pattern-lock-by-drfone-android/"><u>Tips and Tricks for Setting Up your Honor Play 7T Phone Pattern Lock</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/unlocking-made-easy-the-best-10-apps-for-unlocking-your-honor-x50i-device-by-drfone-android/"><u>Unlocking Made Easy The Best 10 Apps for Unlocking Your Honor X50i Device</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/top-4-sim-location-trackers-to-easily-find-your-lost-tecno-camon-20-device-by-drfone-android/"><u>Top 4 SIM Location Trackers To Easily Find Your Lost Tecno Camon 20 Device</u></a></li>
 </ul></div>